 If Department of Public Safety Communication Center personnel are not available to issue a BroncoAlert, additional Department of Public Safety personnel who have been trained may issue the alert.
-Detailed instructions for the issuing authority are contained within Annex G of the Boise State EOP, including messaging characteristics and ready-made templates.
+Detailed instructions for the issuing authority are contained within Annex G of the Boise State Emergency Operations Plan (EOP), including messaging characteristics and ready-made templates.
+The EOP is available upon request from the Office of Emergency Management.